korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 }
 ```

-Here, we're printing out the String, and the length of the String, passed as the argument.
+Here, we're printing out the String, and the length of the String passed as the argument.
 We'll create the same method by changing parameter type and name for StringBuilder:

 ```java